 Where to Start

-We treat long COVID at all three of our Los Angeles clinics — West LA, Hawthorne, and Lynwood.
+We treat long COVID at all three of our Los Angeles clinics in West LA, Hawthorne, and Lynwood.
 New-patient consultations include a careful intake about your COVID timeline, current symptoms, prior workup, and which pattern is most disruptive.
 The first session is deliberately gentle.
 You can book online or reach us at (424) 317-0014.
 For our full clinical approach to post-viral fatigue, see the chronic fatigue page.